-(#1060) (#1223)

-(#1060) (#1223)
+k) If explicitly indicated, such as in 37.10 (Non-primary channel access (NPCA)). (#1060) (#1223)

+If the backoff procedure is invoked for reason k) above, CW[AC] and QSRC[AC] shall be set according to the descriptions found in 37.10 (Non-primary channel access (NPCA)). (#1060) (#1223)

 Non-primary channel access (NPCA)

 A STA that supports NPCA operation is called an NPCA STA.
 An AP that supports NPCA operation is called an NPCA AP.
 A non-AP NPCA STA shall set the NPCA Supported field of the UHR MAC Capabilities Information field of the UHR Capabilities element to 1.
-A non-AP NPCA STA may (#3037) enable the NPCA mode only if (#3037) it is associated with an NPCA AP.
-It is TBD how the non-AP STA enables NPCA mode. (#2138)
+A non-AP NPCA STA shall not (#3037) enable the NPCA mode unless (#3037) it is associated with an NPCA AP that has enabled NPCA operation. (#2138)

-An NPCA AP that has an operating bandwidth less than TBD (but either 80 or 160 MHz) shall not enable NPCA operation.
-An AP of a multiple BSSID set which (#3038) enables NPCA operation shall indicate the same NPCA primary channel as all of the other APs of the same multiple BSSID set which (#3038) have enabled NPCA operation. (#1052) (#1210) (#2358)
+An NPCA AP that has an operating bandwidth less than 80 MHz shall not enable NPCA operation.
+An AP of a multiple BSSID set that (#3038) enables NPCA operation shall indicate the same NPCA primary channel, same NPCA minimum duration, same NPCA switching delay and same NPCA switch back delay as all of the other APs of the same multiple BSSID set that(#3038) have enabled NPCA operation.
+An AP of a co-hosted BSS that enables NPCA operation shall indicate the same NPCA primary channel, same NPCA minimum duration, same NPCA switching delay and same NPCA switch back delay as all of the other APs of the same co-hosted BSSs that have enabled NPCA operation. (#1052) (#1210) (#2358)

-An NPCA AP that has enabled NPCA operation shall include the NPCA Operation Information field in its UHR Operation element and indicate its NPCA switching delay and NPCA switch back delay respectively in the NPCA Switching Delay field and NPCA Switch Back Delay field of the TBD frames (#1053) (#1510) (#2359) (#3039) (#3409) (#3593)
+An NPCA AP that has enabled NPCA operation shall include the NPCA Operation Parameters field in its UHR Operation element of (Re)Association Response, UHR Link Reconfiguration and Probe Response frames that it transmits. (#1053) (#1510) (#2359) (#3039) (#3409)

-(#2372) (#2372) (#2372) (#1052) (#2358)
+An AP enables PHYLEN NPCA operation by setting the MOPLEN NPCA field to 0 and enables both PHYLEN NPCA and MOPLEN NPCA operation by setting the MOPLEN NPCA field to 1. (#3593)

+An NPCA AP may advertise an NPCA Disabled Subchannel Bitmap field in the NPCA Operation Parameters field that indicates the subchannels that are punctured when an NPCA STA operates on the NPCA primary channel: (#2372)

+The NPCA Disabled Subchannel Bitmap field value shall satisfy the following requirements:

+The puncturing pattern indicated by the value of the NPCA Disabled Subchannel Bitmap field is a valid non-OFDMA puncturing pattern as defined in 36.3.12.11.3 (Preamble puncturing for EHT MU PPDUs in a non-OFDMA transmission) (#2372)

+A 20 MHz subchannel indicated as punctured in the Disabled Subchannel Bitmap field of the EHT Operation element (if any) is also indicated as punctured in the NPCA Disabled Subchannel Bitmap field.

+If no NPCA Disabled Subchannel Bitmap field is present in the NPCA Operation Parameters field transmitted by the AP that the STA is affiliated with, then the subchannels are punctured during NPCA operation as indicated in 35.15.2 (Preamble puncturing operation). (#2372)

+An NPCA AP shall indicate a value in the NPCA Primary Channel field of transmitted NPCA Operation Parameters fields that corresponds to a channel that is located within the secondary 80 MHz of the BSS operating channel if the BSS is a 160 MHz BSS and that corresponds to a channel that is located within the secondary 160 MHz of the BSS operating channel if the BSS is a 320 MHz BSS. (#1052) (#2358)

-A non-AP (#3040)STA that supports NPCA operation shall announce (#1509) (#1722) its NPCA switching delay and NPCA switch back delay respectively in the NPCA Switching Delay field and NPCA Switch Back Delay fields of the TBD frames. (#1053)
+A non-AP NPCA (#3040)STA shall indicate (#1509) (#1722) its NPCA switching delay and NPCA switch back delay respectively in the NPCA Switching Delay field and NPCA Switch Back Delay fields of (Re)Association Request and UHR Link Reconfiguration frames. (#1053)